jjacobson95/My_Tools/README.md

 Bioinfo.py contains short functions that may be used within tools.

 Ski_reservation_bot.py is set to Crystal Mountain, Washington - this will be updated as reservations come online.
+Ski reservation bot future options - argparse to specify location & date.